Conditional quantum one-time pad

 \volumeyear{ } \volumenumber{ } \issuenumber{ } \eid{ } \startpage{1} \endpage{10}

-\textit{Introduction}---The main purpose of this paper is to show that the optimal rate of a communication task, which we call the conditional one-time pad, is equal to a fundamental information quantity called the conditional quantum mutual information.
-To prove this statement, we operate in the regime of quantum Shannon theory, and we suppose that Alice and Bob possess a large number $n$ of copies of a quantum state $\rho_{ABE}$.
+\textit{Introduction}---This paper shows that the optimal rate of a communication task, which we call the conditional one-time pad, is equal to a fundamental information quantity called the conditional quantum mutual information.
+To prove this statement, we operate in the regime of quantum Shannon theory \cite{H06book,H12,W15book}, supposing that Alice and Bob possess a large number $n$ of copies of a quantum state $\rho_{ABE}$.
 We suppose that one party Alice has access to all of the $A$ systems, and another party Bob has access to all of the $BE$ systems.
 We suppose that Bob's laboratory is divided into two parts, one of which is secure (the $B$ part)\ and the other which is insecure (the $E$ part) and accessible to an eavesdropper Eve.
 We also suppose that Alice and Bob are connected by an ideal quantum channel, but the eavesdropper Eve can observe any quantum system that is transmitted over the ideal channel if she so desires.
 The goal of a conditional quantum one-time pad protocol is for Alice to encode a message $m$ into her $A$ systems, in such a way that if she sends her $A$\ systems over the ideal quantum channel, then

 \begin{enumerate} \item Bob can decode the message $m$ reliably by performing a measurement on all of the $ABE$\ systems, while

 \item an eavesdropper possessing the $AE$ systems has essentially no chance of determining the message $m$ if she tried to figure it out. \end{enumerate}